Queue-Fair/magento/README.md

 And you're done!
 Your queues and activation rules can now be configured in the Queue-Fair Portal.

-## Server Side Adapter
+## Server-Side Adapter

-The Server Side Adapter means that your Magento server communicates directly with the Queue-Fair servers, rather than your visitors' browsers.
+The Server-Side Adapter means that your Magento server communicates directly with the Queue-Fair servers, rather than your visitors' browsers.

-This can introduce a dependency between our systems, which is why most customers prefer the Client Side Adapter.
+This can introduce a dependency between our systems, which is why most customers prefer the Client-Side Adapter.

-The Server Side Adapter is preferred in the following use cases:
+The Server-Side Adapter is preferred in the following use cases:

  - where you have technically skilled visitors or high value limited quantity product, and people may attempt to skip the queue, OR
  - where it is anticipated that your web server will not cope with the volume of traffic to your home or landing page AND you do not or cannot use the Direct Link integration method (see Technical Guide).

-The Server Side Adapter is a small PHP library that will run the first time each visitor accesses your site.
+The Server-Side Adapter is a small PHP library that will run the first time each visitor accesses your site.
 If it determines that the visitor should be queued, the visitor is sent to our Queue Servers and execution and generation of the page for that HTTP request for that visitor will cease.
 If the Adapter determines that the visitor should not be queued, it sets a cookie to indicate that the visitor has been processed and your page executes and shows as normal.

-Thus the Server Side Adapter prevents visitors from skipping the queue by disabling the Client Side JavaScript Adapter, and also reduces load on your Magento server when things get busy.
+Thus the Server-Side Adapter prevents visitors from skipping the queue by disabling the Client-Side JavaScript Adapter, and also reduces load on your Magento server when things get busy.

-You will need PHP version 5.4 or above to run the Server Side Adapter.
+You will need PHP version 5.4 or above to run the Server-Side Adapter.

 Here's every keystroke you need.